-Key Assignments and Assessments MAT Course Assignment Assessment ED 697: Internship in Master of Education Professional Dispositions (two sections of ED 697 required, both sections assessed) Professional Disposition Rubric ED 697: Internship In Master of Education Impact on Student Learning Assignment (two sections of ED 697 required, second section assessed) Impact on Student Learning Rubric ED 697: Internship In Master of Education 5 Day Unit Plan (two sections of ED 697 required, both sections assessed) TIAI: Teacher Intern Assessment Instrument ED 697: Internship In Master of Education Professional Portfolio AACU Foundations and Skills for Lifelong Learning VALUE Rubric Program Assignments and Assessments MAT Course Assignment Assessment ED 549: Instructional Assessment Practices & Procedures 3 Day Unit Plan TIAI: Teacher Intern Assessment Instrument (Abridged) ED 549: Instructional Assessment Practice & Procedures ED 551: Managing the Learning Environment Professional Dispositions Professional Disposition Rubric ED 538: Understanding Individual Learning Differences Case Study: IEP AACU Critical Thinking VALUE Rubric ED 697: Internship in Master of Education Video Self-Reflection (two sections of ED 697 required, both sections assessed) Video Self Reflection Rubric
+Key Assignments and Assessments MAT Course Assignment Assessment ED 697: Internship in Masters of Education Professional Dispositions (two sections of ED 697 required, both sections assessed) Professional Dispositions Rubric ED 697: Internship in Masters of Education Impact on Student Learning Assignment (two sections of ED 697 required, second section assessed) Impact on Student Learning Rubric ED 697: Internship in Masters of Education 5 Day Unit Plan (two sections of ED 697 required, both sections assessed) TIAI: Teacher Intern Assessment Instrument ED 697: Internship in Masters of Education Graduate Professional Portfolio AACU Foundations and Skills for Lifelong Learning VALUE Rubric Program Assignments and Assessments MAT Course Assignment Assessment ED 549: Instructional Assessment Practices & Procedures 3 Day Unit Plan TIAI: Teacher Intern Assessment Instrument (Abridged) ED 549: Instructional Assessment Practices & Procedures Professional Dispositions Professional Dispositions Rubric ED 538: Diversity and Inclusion in Individual Education Plan (IEP) Case Study (Fall 2024) AACU Critical Thinking VALUE Rubric (Fall 2024) the Educational Setting Disability Category Resource Packet (Spring 2025) Disability Category Resource Packet Rubric (Spring 2025) ED 697: Internship in Masters of Education Recorded Lesson Reflection (two sections of ED 697 required, both sections assessed) Recorded Lesson Reflection Rubric

-FINAL COMPREHENSIVE EXAM GUIDELINES FOR MAT DEGREE
+FINAL COMPREHENSIVE EXAM GUIDELINES

-All MAT graduate students must complete the Comprehensive Examination (COMPS).
+All MAT Graduate Students must complete the Final Comprehensive Examination (COMPS).

-- 1. Graduate Students are strongly encouraged to keep detailed records from all of the graduate courses, research, and other scholarly work to adequately prepare for COMPS. - 2.
-Graduate Students are strongly encouraged to participate in the Graduate Comprehensive Exam Workshop offered during the final semester of their program. - 3.
+- 1. Graduate Students must register for the 0-credit hour course, ED 591: Graduate Comprehensive Exam, during their last semester in the program.
+Graduate Students will receive information about and take COMPS in the ED 591 Canvas shell. - 2.
+Graduate Students are strongly encouraged to keep detailed records from all of the graduate courses, research, and other scholarly work to adequately prepare for COMPS. - 3.
+Graduate Students are strongly encouraged to participate in the Final Graduate Comprehensive Exam Workshop offered during the final semester of their program. - 4.
 Failure to Pass COMPS: - 1.
 Failure of First Written Attempt: The Graduate Student has the opportunity to repeat written COMPS on an alternative set of content/questions approved by the Chair of the Department of Education.
 The time/date of the second written attempt is determined by the Chair of the Department of Education. - 2.
 Failure of Second Written Attempt: The Graduate Student has the opportunity for an oral defense as a follow-up to the responses on the second written attempt.
-The oral defense is done with a committee including the primary graduate academic advisor, one other graduate faculty member to be determined by the Chair of the Education Department, and the Education Department Chair.
+The oral defense is done with a committee including the primary graduate academic advisor, one other graduate faculty member to be determined by the Chair of the Department of Education, and the Chair of the Education Department.
 The oral defense should be scheduled prior to the end of the same semester, if possible. - 3.
 Unsuccessful Oral Defense: - 1.
-Probable delay of planned graduation date - The Graduate Student is required to pass a third written comprehensive exam within one year after the date of the first attempt.
+Probable delay of planned graduation date - 2.
+The Graduate Student is required to pass a third written comprehensive exam within one year after the date of the first attempt.
 Additional coursework will not be required but may be encouraged to assist the student in preparation for the third written comprehensive exam. - 3.
 Failure to pass the third written attempt will result in exclusion from the graduate program and graduate studies at MUW.

-FINAL COMPREHENSIVE EXAM RUBRIC FOR MAT DEGREE
+FINAL COMPREHENSIVE EXAM RUBRIC